-BEVEL LOCK (FIG. 7, 8)
+BEVEL LOCK (FIG. 8)

 The bevel lock knob (L) allows you to bevel the saw 48° left or right.
-To loosen the handle and adjust the bevel setting, turn the handle counterclockwise, the saw head bevels easily to the left.
+To loosen the handle and adjust the bevel setting, turn the handle counterclockwise, the saw head bevels easily to the left or to the right once the 0° bevel override knob (S) is pulled.
 To tighten, turn the handle clockwise.
 Bevel degree markings are on the bottom front of the saw arm (Fig. 7, M).